Centre feeling insecure as Kejriwal 'emerging as an alternative' to Modi: Sisodia on GNCTD bill | Politics

 Centre feeling insecure as Kejriwal 'emerging as an alternative' to Modi: Sisodia on GNCTD bill

-Delhi Deputy Chief Minister Manish Sisodia Thursday slammed the Centre over the GNCTD bill alleging that it is feeling insecure as Chief Minister Arvind Kejriwal is ''emerging as an alternative'' to Prime Minister Narendra Modi''.
+Delhi Deputy Chief Minister Manish Sisodia on Thursday slammed the Centre over the GNCTD bill, alleging that it is feeling insecure as Chief Minister Arvind Kejriwal is ''emerging as an alternative'' to Prime Minister Narendra Modi''.

 He also said that the AAP dispensation is taking legal opinion on the issue to decide the future course of action.

-''Everywhere Delhi's model of governance is being discussed.
-The BJP government at the Centre is feeling insecure because Chief Minister Arvind Kejriwal is emerging as an alternative to Narendra Modi.
-Therefore, this bill has been pushed to undermine the elected government,'' Sisodia told a press conference.
+People have begun to rely on the Kejriwal model of governance and feel that they have a choice to vote for someone who actually works for them, he said. ''This is exactly what is making the BJP-led central government insecure that Kejriwal is emerging as an alternative to Modiji,'' he said.

+''Our work has yielded positive results, the impact can be seen, which has led to the entire nation lauding the Kejriwal government.
+Today, citizens of other states are also imploring their governments to provide basic facilities like free and 24x7 electricity.
+People want free and excellent education, they want hospitals with proper facilities,'' he added.

-''We are taking legal opinion on the issue to decide future course of action,'' he added.
-Rajya Sabha on Wednesday passed the Government of National Capital Territory of Delhi (Amendment) Bill, 2021 despite uproar and walkout from the Opposition.
+The Rajya Sabha on Wednesday passed the Government of National Capital Territory of Delhi (Amendment) Bill, 2021 despite an uproar and walkout from the opposition.
 The bill, commonly known as the NCT Bill, was passed by Lok Sabha on March 22.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)